gvwilson/sdxpy/src/vm/index.md

    caption="Using bitwise operations to unpack instructions."
 %]

-We always unpack two operands regardless of whether the instructions has them or not, since this is what most hardware implementations would do.
+We always unpack two operands regardless of whether the instructions have them or not, since this is what most hardware implementations would do.
 {: .continue}